Homosexuality in the Christian Scriptures

 "effeminate" can only be regarded as a mistranslation.

 This word appears to have been coined by Paul himself.
 The first use of the word is found in his epistles.
 Its precise meaning is unknown.
-It has variously been translated into English as homosexuals, masturbators, pimps, etc. See a separate essay for an analysis of this word.
+It has variously been translated into English as homosexuals, masturbators, pimps, boy prostitutes, men who sexually abuse children, etc. See a separate essay for an analysis of this word.